 They get it.

-Child locked you out of your car & you had to call the police to unlock it, again?
-Copy that.
+Your child locked you out of your car & you had to call the police to unlock it, again?

 You’ve got a runner who refuses to do “business” anywhere but a dark closet?